 Wiki pages: Classic SharePoint provides another type of page – a Wiki page.
 There is no modern alternative for a Wiki page.

 - SharePoint workflows as well as Microsoft Flow, both will continue to be available in SharePoint Server 2019.

 - Though it will be easier to automate processes with Microsoft Flow.

-On a whole, SharePoint Server 2019 is queuing up as a vital product release for all SharePoint development company and SharePoint developers community.
-It is expected to provide a continual support to users who wish list items get added on-premises, while leveraging Microsoft's investments in Office 365 and SharePoint Online, to bring state-of-the-art functionality to SharePoint Server.
-While Microsoft recommends customers to the Cloud and to Office 365 continuously, it keeps an eye on releasing another significant release of SharePoint Server on-premises that brings values incurred in SharePoint Online to the On-Premises universe.
+With an Overall perspective, on a whole, SharePoint Server 2019 is queuing up as a vital product release for SharePoint developers.
+It is expected to provide continual support to users who wish to list items to be added on-premises, while leveraging Microsoft’s investments in Office 365 and SharePoint Online, to bring state-of-the-art functionality to SharePoint Server.
+While Microsoft recommends customers to the Cloud service and to Microsoft Office 365 service continuously, it keeps an eye on releasing another significant release of SharePoint Server on-premises that brings values incurred in SharePoint Online to the On-Premise universe.